Skip to content

 |

-Lens observability for Cursor IDE.
-Ships token, cost, and tool-call telemetry into the Lens dashboard so teams can see SavingsCounter, Brain Advisor whisper, and Claude-Code-in-terminal de-duplication in real time.
+Lens observability for VS Code, Cursor, Windsurf and other VS Code-family editors.
+Ships token, cost, and tool-call telemetry into the Lens dashboard so teams see SavingsCounter, Brain Advisor whisper, and Claude-Code-in-terminal de-duplication in real time.

 Installation